 The Council has a legal responsibility to manage risk and this Strategy supports the Council in meeting its responsibilities.
-Some of the key legal duties are detailed below:
+Some of the key duties are detailed below:

-The Accounts and Audit Regulations 2006 state under the Responsibility for Financial Management that:
+The Accounts and Audit Regulations 2011 state:

-"The relevant body shall be responsible for ensuring that the financial management of the body is adequate and effective and that the body has a sound system of internal control which facilitates the effective exercise of that body's functions and which includes arrangements for the management of risk."
+The relevant body is responsible for ensuring that the financial management of the body is adequate and effective and that the body has a sound system of internal control which facilitates the effective exercise of that body's functions and which includes arrangements for the management of risk.